SKrotkih/SimpleOrganizer/README.md

 # SwiftOrganizer
 This is a simple organizer for iPhone.
-Is written in Swift.
+It is developed in Swift.
-I implemented this application for trying out the new language Swift.
+This application is for trying out the new language and new iOS 8 opportunity.

-Database is implemented on two technologies:
+Database has implemented on two technologies:
 - Core Data
 - Parse.com
-There is possible to switch types (Core Data - Parse.com) of the database in real time.
+There is possible to switch types (Core Data - Parse.com) in real time.
 There are push notifications via Parse.com server.

+In design were used the next patterns:
+- abstract method;
+- observer;
+- singleton;

 On first start are created some tasks by default.
 You can add a new task by pressing on button '+' on the navigator bar.